guigolab/grape-nf/README.md

 It uses [Nextflow](http://www.nextflow.io) as the execution backend.
 Please check [Nextflow documentation](http://www.nextflow.io/docs/latest/index.html) for more information.

+Grape has been adopted for RNA-seq integrative analysis within the IHEC consortium.
+Check the [IHEC setup document](ihec-setup.md) to run the pipeline following IHEC recommendations.

 ## Requirements

 - Unix-like operationg system (Linux, MacOS, etc)